-- On-going technical assistance is needed in strategic active transportation investments.
-This is necessary because funding opportunities often require very technical and elaborate processes to even be eligible for consideration. - Investments should be data and policy driven.

-Equity and Outreach

-- In general, a collaborative approach is needed to address inequitable access to infrastructure, resources, capacity and power, and resulting inequities in active transportation use and safety.
+- Policy - Equity, land use, and community planning should be integrated into transportation decisionmaking. - o Policies increasing the safety for the most vulnerable road users. - Explore changes to sidewalk maintenance responsibility in California to reduce burden on individual property owners of ongoing maintenance for priority pedestrian routes. - Consider the allowance of Class 3 e-bikes on Class I bikeways. - Guidance - With all the guidance and manuals that have been adopted over the past few years, there is now an increased emphasis on design flexibility.
+Special considerations are needed for areas that do not necessary fit a templated approach, especially in rural areas. - Guidance is needed to help automobile-centric communities transition to more sustainable modes. - Consider expanding active transportation guidance to include micro-mobility, e-bikes, e-scooters, and green infrastructure. - Tools and Training Resources - Data should be open and easily accessible. - o Tools and resources should be easily accessible. - Funding Assistance - On-going technical assistance is needed in strategic active transportation investments.
+This is necessary because funding opportunities often require very technical and elaborate processes to even be eligible for consideration. - o Investments should be data and policy driven. - Equity and Outreach - o In general, a collaborative approach is needed to address inequitable access to infrastructure, resources, capacity and power, and resulting inequities in active transportation use and safety.
 While multiple agencies can serve various leadership roles in the policy implementation arena, new methods and partnerships are needed to establish shared decision-making processes which are necessary to make our transportation network safer and more equitable.
 In many cases partnering with groups such as community-based organizations (CBOs), who are often comprised of community members from the communities they work in, and therefore have established, trusting relationships, is an effective strategy in ensuring all voices are heard and included in the decision-making process, from design to implementation.
-Currently there are barriers that limit or prevent the flexibility needed to harness such partnerships. - Increased awareness and consideration should be utilized to prioritize collaboration, engagement, and resources for the most impacted and overburdened communities.
+Currently there are barriers that limit or prevent the flexibility needed to harness such partnerships. - Increased awareness and consideration should be utilized to prioritize collaboration, engagement, and resources for the most impacted and over-burdened communities.
 Engagement and outreach strategies should be linguistically and culturally appropriate for each community.
-These are often the most under-represented groups with systematically limited decision-making power or access to the decision-making process for land use, transportation and infrastructure planning and implementation, yet frequently have higher rates of active transportation use. - If enforcement is discussed as part of the next full Plan update, those efforts will proceed with the continued expectation that enforcement be equitable and targeted on the most high-risk behaviors.
+These are often the most under-represented groups with systematically limited decision-making power or access to the decision-making process for land use, transportation and infrastructure planning and implementation, yet frequently have higher rates of active transportation use.